incordai/watchman/README.md

 ```

 **Scope is a boundary, not a preference.** A scoped search never widens into a global one — so a scoped answer can never quietly contain the client's code you are not supposed to be looking at.
 An unknown scope is refused *with the list of known ones*, because silently returning nothing is how a search engine teaches you to distrust it.

+#### The failure this prevents

+Cross-project contamination does not produce a missing answer.
+It produces a **confidently wrong** one.

+An agent asks how something is done here.
+Retrieval returns a Python pattern from an unrelated repo, because it scored well on similarity.
+The agent writes it in Rust.
+Nothing errored, nothing looked broken — the memory actively made the code worse, and it did so invisibly.
+That is worse than having no memory at all: with no memory the agent reads the source; with bad memory it does not bother.

+It is also the failure that gets **more likely as the store fills**.
+More projects means more plausible-looking neighbours from the wrong context, so a general vector store degrades exactly as it becomes more valuable.
+Most products treat that as a ranking problem to tune.
+Here it is structurally impossible: a project id on every call, no unscoped path, and no edges reaching out of the folder.

+**A hundred projects behave like a hundred separate memories, not one shared one.** Precision does not decay as you add projects, because the other ninety-nine were never in the search path.

+#### `general` is staging, not a fallback

+On first install there are no folders to file against, so imported history lands in `general`.
+As projects are named and folders assigned, that history is **re-filed** out of staging into the project that owns it.

+The distinction matters.
+A fallback is a hole — a scoped query that quietly widens is contamination waiting to happen.
+Staging is a one-way door: things move *out* of it, and no query ever falls into it by accident.

+It also means a fresh install **starts full rather than empty.** Setup finds the agent tools already on the machine, imports their history, and installs hooks into each of them — so recall works on day one instead of after a month of accumulation.

 **Embeddings are 256-dimensional**, truncated from the model's native width and re-normalised to unit length before storage (`src/embedder.rs:526`).
 The `incord-rag` crate also carries multimodal entry points — `embed_image`, `embed_video`, `embed_document`, `has_vision` — alongside `rerank`, `rerank_with_instruct` and `rerank_batch`.